This Argentine Secret Saved My Financial Future… And It Can Save Yours, Too

 Argentina pegged its currency to the U.S. dollar in April 1990, eventually changing their currency from the austral to the peso and using a 1-to-1 peg between the Argentine peso and the U.S. dollar.

 Pesos or dollars… the average Argentine on the street didn’t know the difference and didn’t care.

 However, the more sophisticated Argentines… the business people and the old-money families… they did understand the difference… and they wanted U.S. dollars.

 In fact, they were accumulating them and hoarding them… in bank accounts outside the country.

 They knew that the situation created by the artificial currency peg was unsustainable, so they were squirreling away everything they could and storing it outside the Argentine economy.

 Prices for everything in Argentina rose and rose until, eventually, the country’s manufacturing sector vanished.
 It became too expensive to produce anything in the country.
 Cheaper to import goods… so that’s what everyone did.

 I left the drilling company after six months in Argentina, and it wasn’t until eight years later that the economics of what I had lived through during those six months in 1994 became much clearer to me.

 In December 2001, Argentina removed the peg between its peso and the U.S. dollar.
-The government converted all bank accounts from dollars to pesos… as well as all debt… in one fell swoop overnight.
+The government converted all bank accounts from dollars to pesos in one fell swoop overnight.